guyw04/SurgRIPE_docker/README.md

         ├── TEST
         └── TEST_OCC

-Then, mound the dataset folder into the docker image below:
+Then, mound the dataset folder into the docker image below
--v /LOCALFILEPATH/Dataset:/home/newuser/SurgRIPE/Dataset
+> -v /LOCALFILEPATH/Dataset:/home/newuser/SurgRIPE/Dataset